SharePoint/sp-dev-docs/docs/sp-add-ins/set-up-a-development-environment-for-sharepoint-add-ins-on-office-365.md

+---
+title: Set up a development environment for SharePoint Add-ins on Office 365 ms.date: 09/25/2017 ms.prod: sharepoint
+---

 # Set up a development environment for SharePoint Add-ins on Office 365
 Set up a development environment for SharePoint Add-ins on an Office 365 Developer Site.

  **Note**  The name "apps for SharePoint" is changing to "SharePoint Add-ins".
 During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint".
-For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint#bk_newname).
+For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).

-Please read  [Tools and environments for developing SharePoint Add-ins](tools-and-environments-for-developing-sharepoint-add-ins) to get an understanding of your options before you carry out any procedures in this article.
-See [SharePoint Add-ins](sharepoint-add-ins) if you are not sure what kinds of SharePoint Add-ins you want to create.
+Please read  [Tools and environments for developing SharePoint Add-ins](tools-and-environments-for-developing-sharepoint-add-ins.md) to get an understanding of your options before you carry out any procedures in this article.
+See [SharePoint Add-ins](sharepoint-add-ins.md) if you are not sure what kinds of SharePoint Add-ins you want to create.

 ## Install Visual Studio and tools on your computer